Phonon-mediated superconductivity in doped monolayer materials: Introduction

 The discovery of graphene has attracted massive attention in condensed matter physics, stimulating an enormous number of theoretical and experimental investigations into a class of novel materials broadly denoted as Dirac materials~\cite{Novoselov2004, Novoselov2005, Geim2007, CastroNeto2009, DasSarma2011}.
 Among their interesting properties is the Dirac-cone shaped electron band structure at half filling, enabling the study of relativistic physics in a condensed matter setting~\cite{Geim2007, Katsnelson2006a, Katsnelson2006b, Kim2017}.
 However, the cone structure with a vanishing density of states and Fermi-surface at the Dirac point suppresses phenomena such as superconductivity, which precisely rely on the existence of a Fermi-surface.

 In spite of this obstacle, there is a plethora of graphene-like systems where superconductivity has been predicted or observed.
-In carbon nanotubes and the carbon based fullerene crystals also known as ``buckyballs'', superconductivity was observed already decades ago in crystals intercalated with potassium~\cite{Tang2001, Kelty1991, Ganin2010}.
+In carbon nanotubes and the carbon based fullerene crystals also known as ``buckyballs'', superconductivity was observed already decades ago in crystals intercalated with potassium~\cite{Kelty1991, Ganin2010}.
 Superconductivity is also well known in graphite intercalation compounds \cite{Hannay1965, Calandra2005, Csanyi2005, Weller2005, Emery2005}, where the interlayer interactions and the additional dopant phonon modes enhance superconductivity~\cite{Calandra2005}.
-A similar picture arises also for intercalated bilayer graphene, where interlayer interactions have been predicted to be crucial for the resulting superconductivity \cite{Mazin2010}.
-In bilayer graphene, a different route to superconductivity is the magic angle twist approach~\cite{Morell2010, Bistritzer2011, Cao2018, Wu2018}, which has been shown to boost phonon mediated superconductivity significantly.
-In addition to these phonon-based mechanisms, superconductivity may also by induced by proximity~\cite{Heersche2007, Shailos2007, Du2008, Lee2018}.
-The resulting superconductivity in graphene will necessarily inherit extrinsic key properties from the superconductor it is placed in proximity to \cite{BlackSchaffer2014}.
+A similar picture arises also for intercalated bilayer graphene, where interlayer interactions are crucial for the resulting superconductivity \cite{Mazin2010, Margine2016}.
+In bilayer graphene, a different route to superconductivity is the magic angle twist approach~\cite{Morell2010, Bistritzer2011, Cao2018, Wu2018}, where strong correlations are believed to play a key role.
+Superconductivity has also been demonstrated in effectively one-dimensional carbon nanotubes~\cite{Kociak2001, Tang2001}, which have strong screening of the repulsive Coulomb interaction.
+In addition to these intrinsic mechanisms, superconductivity may also be induced by proximity~\cite{Heersche2007, Shailos2007, Du2008, Lee2018}.
+There, the resulting superconductivity in graphene will necessarily inherit extrinsic key properties from the superconductor it is placed in proximity to \cite{Lee2018}.